Rutland Regional Staff...Connecting through Social Media

 - Remember the Venue.
 Social media is not the most appropriate place to share your concerns about employment or co-workers.
 Issues of this nature are best worked out with your co-workers, management or Human Resources (HR) as appropriate.

 - Be a “Scout”.
 Even if you are not an official online spokesperson, you are one of Rutland Regional’s most vital assets for monitoring the social media landscape.
-If you come across positive or negative remarks about Rutland Regional or its services or Affiliates online that you believe are important, consider sharing them by forwarding them to email@example.com or to C&PR.
+If you come across positive or negative remarks about Rutland Regional or its services or Affiliates online that you believe are important, consider sharing them by forwarding them to firstname.lastname@example.org or call M&PR at 802.772.2843.
 This is most important in the case of “Negative Comments or Complaints”.
-If you come across information where anyone, including an employee, talks negatively about Rutland Regional, you should immediately forward such information to firstname.lastname@example.org, C&PR or to HR at 802.747.3668 for further action.
+If you come across information where anyone, including an employee, talks negatively about Rutland Regional, you should immediately forward such information to email@example.com, call M&PR at 802.772.2843 or call HR at 802.747.3668 for further action.
 Your report will be kept in strict confidence.

 - Notes to Managers and Executives – The standard disclaimer does not by itself exempt Rutland Regional managers and executives from a special responsibility when posting on a social media channel.
 By virtue of their position, managers and executives must consider whether personal thoughts they publish may be misunderstood as expressing Rutland Regional positions.
 A manager should assume that his or her team will read what is written.
 A blog or social media is not the place to communicate Rutland Regional policies to employees.